-Back in January 2019 we launched the Honours Programme for our high ability students.
-Individuals were selected to be part of the programme based on high performance at Key Stage 2, or if they have shown high attainment and potential through assessments at St Thomas More Catholic Academy.
-Others may have been chosen because they have made outstanding progress and have shown that they have the potential to achieve the best grades at GCSE.
+In January 2019, we launched the new and prestigious Honours Programme at St Thomas More Catholic Academy which is a bespoke provision for our students with high prior attainment.
+Individuals were selected to be part of the programme based on high performance at Key Stage 2, or if they have shown high attainment and potential through internal assessments at St Thomas More Catholic Academy.
+Others may have been chosen because they have made outstanding progress and have shown that they have the potential to achieve the best grades at GCSE and A Level.

-The Honours Programme is a specialised programme for most able students which will be fundamental in securing excellent outcomes for students at Key Stage 4.
+The Honours Programme is a specialised programme for most able students which will be fundamental in securing excellent outcomes for students at Key Stage 4 and 5.
 It aims to build upon key skills for the most able, such as Growth Mindset, leadership, as well as extended careers advice and guidance to nurture ambition for the future.
-It also includes many educational trips to link with cross-curricular events in school, such as debating or university visits to enhance critical thinking and further raise aspiration.
+It also includes educational opportunities, workshops and trips to link with cross-curricular events in school, such as debating or university visits to enhance critical thinking and further raise aspiration.
 Students are mentored through academic support tutorials to accelerate their progress across subjects after each data point.

-It is a fantastic achievement to be part of this programme and we wish to congratulate the many students who have engaged with the charters so effectively!
+It is a fantastic achievement to be part of this programme and we wish to congratulate the many students who have engaged with the Charter of Opportunities so effectively!

-If you have any further questions about the programme, please do not hesitate to contact Mrs Rowley or Mrs Barker (Assistant Head Teachers and Leaders for the Honours Programme) on the school number.
+If you have any further questions about the programme, please do not hesitate to contact Mrs Barker (Assistant Head Teacher) on the school number.